Teaching and Learning

 Please note that these overviews should be read in conjunction with our Curriculum and Teaching and Learning policies which outline our approach to delivering the curriculum.
 All learning is underpinned by our school vision and the aim of developing children’s learning skills of stickability, creativity, teamwork and reflecting.

-Music plays a very important role in all of school life at Westfields Junior School and we promote a passion for music in young learners.
-Children are exposed to music every day whether in assembly, in a curriculum music lesson, as inspiration for writing or art work, or over the airwaves via our very own radio station, S’cool Radio.
-Children are given the skills to perform and compose using acoustic, electric and digital instruments and their time at Westfields Junior School culminates in the Year 6 production, which is performed, for one night only, at Camberley theatre.
+Music plays a very important role in many aspects of school life at Westfields Junior School and we promote a passion for music in all of our learners.
+Pupils are exposed to music every day whether in assembly, in a curriculum music lessons, as inspiration for writing or art work, or over the airwaves via our very own radio station, S’cool Radio.
+Children are given the opportunity to develop skills to perform and compose using acoustic, electric and digital instruments and their time at Westfields Junior School culminates in the Year 6 production, which is performed in the theatre at Yateley School.

-Instrument tuition is brought to all children at Westfields through the Hampshire Music Service ‘Listen2Me’ programme where children are able to learn to play different musical instruments as part of their curriculum, and individual lessons are made available through The Rock and Pop Foundation.
+Children are able to learn to play different musical instruments as part of our curriculum, and individual lessons are made available through The Rock and Pop Foundation and peripatetic tutors.